RiazAhamed/daily-ui-challange/README.md

 ![GitChamp home page][gitchamp-home]

-An it will shows list of repos like this
+And it will shows list of repos like this,

 ![GitChamp contributions list][gitchamp-contributions]